pixelhandler/vagrant-dev-env/www/README.md

 	# see http://precise64.dev:3501/
 	# stop yeoman server with control-c, `exit` (vagrant ssh); or stay in bowlingkata and use vimvim

 Now you should have /vagrant/www/app and vagrant/www/test directories this is where we will write some code in.

-Edit `index.html` file in test directory

-	<script data-main="../app/scripts/main" src="../app/scripts/vendor/require.js"></script>
+*Note:* You do not have to use the vagrant development environment to complete this tutorial (kata); you could just open the test file in your browser to execute the tests and view the mocha report.
+If you are not using the virtual box / vagrant environment then be sure to modify `/vagrant/www/` to the path to your working directory.

-Edit app/scripts/main.js add `app: 'app', and delete a few lines, all you will need is:
+Edit app/scripts/main.js add `app: 'app',` and delete a few lines, all you will need is the `paths` object:

 	 require.config({
 	-  shim: {